Kane County Cracks Down on the State for Child Support Funds

 McMahon’s strategy includes asking county officials for an emergency loan.
 This is by no means a long-term solution, but will potentially put some pressure on Kane County taxpayers to help fund the unit’s collection efforts.
 McMahon is also willing to consider suing the state in order to hold it accountable to its part of the deal.
 He plans to meet with county board members to talk about possible litigation against the state in the near future.

 Only time will tell if and when the state decides to step in and help the county’s child support division meet its budgetary needs.
 In the meantime, single parents can still work with an experienced Kane County family law attorney for support.
-Call Shaw Family Law, P.C. at 630-584-5550 to secure the financial assistance you need to take care of yourself and your children.
+Call Shaw Sanders, P.C. at 630-584-5550 to secure the financial assistance you need to take care of yourself and your children.